-Enter detailed explanation of how you came up with the supplies costs.
+Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.

-For FFY2018, Minnesota is basing the estimated expenditures for office supplies at \$10,000.
+Minnesota bases the estimated expenditures for office supplies at \$10,000.
 This amount is based on historical data for our agency.
 The office supply category will be used for paper, printer cartridges, and other typical/necessary items for our offices.

 Minnesota's internal accounting system classifies uniforms and vehicle parts as "supplies."
 The limitations of the accounting system does not allow us to break these costs down into further defined categories.
-Between projected vehicle parts costs and uniform puchasing, Minnesota estimates an expenditure of \$90,000.
+Between projected vehicle parts costs, uniform puchasing, and miscellaneous expenses, Minnesota is budgeting \$119,200.00.